 If the outage is due to an action on your end — the supply was severed during works, a fuse tripped or you have not paid your bill — then you cannot claim compensation.

 According to Citizens Advice Bureau, if the outage was planned, your distributor must give you at least two days’ notification - this should still be the case if it's a planned blackout because of low fuel supplies.
-If they have not provided this, you can claim £30.
+If they have not provided any notice, you can claim £30.
 You must claim power cut compensation within 30 days of the outage.
 You can also claim for a power cut if your supply is cut off on a different day to the one you were notified of.

 If the loss of electricity was unplanned, the ability to get power cut compensation will depend on the cause of the outage and how many homes were affected.